jjacobs123/thrift-it-like-macklemore/README.md

 ### 1.3 • Who funded the created of the dataset?
 If there is an associated grant, please provide the name of the grantor and the grand name and number.
 There was no funding or grant for the development of this dataset, as this dataset is a result of the web scraper which the project group built.

-### Additional comments
+### 1.4 Additional comments
 **Web scraper vs. API**
 For this data collection project, it was chosen to use a web scraper to gather the data.
 This decision was made because of several reasons.

-Firstly, it was decided to use webscraping for this project as the use of web scraping provides more flexibility in collecting data accross from the use of the API, since the Zalando API was a fixed format to collect data and also limited.
+Firstly, it was decided to use webscraping for this project as the use of web scraping provides more flexibility in collecting data compared to the use of an API, since the Zalando API was a fixed format to collect data and also limited.
 In other words, web scraping provides more possibilities in the retrieval of specific information, and thus is more customizable in comparison to an API.

 Another important detail to take into account is the fact that the product offering of Zalando is dynamic, meaning that the product offering changes over time (e.g. per day, per hour, etc.).
 Web scraping is, in this case, more convenient as this method enables the researcher to accces the data available on a particular moment.
 As a conclusion, web scraping makes it possible to gather data in form of momentarily observations, which will enable the researcher to compare product offering over time.